Free Employee Engagement Survey Template to Boost Productivity

 #4 Ensure Effective Leadership

-Invest in leadership development programs to create supportive and empowering managers who encourage engagement and retention.
+It makes sense to invest in leadership development programs to create supportive and empowering managers who encourage engagement and retention.
 Train leaders to communicate effectively, provide feedback, and cultivate a positive work environment.
 Encourage managers to build strong relationships with their team members and support their growth and development.

 Employee Engagement and Retention Statistics